threekd/QuickPasteAssistant/README.md

 ## Installation

 - To run QuickPasteAssistant, you'll need Python installed on your system.
 (Suggested version: Python 3.11)
-- Upon first execution, the necessary packages will be installed, which may take several minutes.

 ## Usage
 - Start the application by running the QuickPasteAssistant.py script.